John C. C. Mayo: Rise to wealth

 Mayo's land began to increase in value in 1893.
 After he displayed coal from his land at the Chicago's World Fair, a wealthy businessman named Peter L. Kimberley purchased $10,000 in the company's holdings.
 This money was used to further expand the land and mineral rights owned by the Paintsville Coal and Mining Company.
 In 1901, Mayo founded the Northern Coal and Coke Company and transferred his landholdings in Johnson, Floyd, and Lawrence counties in Kentucky into the company.
 This greatly increased Mayo's wealth as he received $250,000 and 25% in company stocks.
-The Northern Coal and Coke Company controlled 130000 acre in the Elkhorn Coal Field when it sold the company sold its land holdings and mineral rights to Consolidation Coal Company in 1909.
+The Northern Coal and Coke Company controlled 130000 acre in the Elkhorn Coal Field when it sold its land holdings and mineral rights to Consolidation Coal Company in 1909.